Student Success Center Studying banner icon

 Effective studying is an essential component of academic success, as it enables you to absorb and retain information, understand complex concepts, and perform well on assessments and assignments.
 However, many students struggle to find the right approach to studying, often resorting to cramming and other ineffective methods that yield poor results.
 To truly excel in your course, it's important to understand the most effective strategies for studying and to develop a consistent routine that allows you to make the most of your study time.
 In this section, we'll explore the key elements of effective studying and provide you with actionable tips and techniques to help you get the most out of your study sessions.

-Studying: Study MethodsStudent touching instructional board
+Studying: Study MethodsTwo student pointing at an instructional board

-Video IconHow to Study Effectively Using the Chunking Method | Pomodoro Study Tips
+Hyperlink to YouTube with Video IconHow to Study Effectively Using the Chunking Method | Pomodoro Study Tips

 Today we’re going to discuss how to study effectively by using chunking as a study technique.
 By the time you’ve watched through this video, you’re going to know how to identify & understand some awesome study techniques.

-Video Icon
+Hyperlink to YouTube with Video Icon

 How to Study Effectively for School or College